jarvist/HollowMountainII-2007to2012/2008/2008-Master.md

 It goes, it really does.
 But I'm not going there.
-Stones rattled ~4s.
+Stones rattled \textasciitilde 4 seconds.

-Climbed ridge to corner & found another entry to choke.
+Climbed ridge to corner and found another entry to choke.

 So we left & derigged.
 Rope → Club Mig.
 Sped out once, gear stashed.
-2hrs from bot.
+2hrs from bottom to *Fawlty Towers*.
-Fawlty Towers.

 \attrib{Jarvist Frost}